linroger/FinanceCompendium/II. Economics/International/International Economics/II - Patterns of International Trade/03 - Gains and Losses - Specific-Factors Model.md

 6. Trade Adjustment Assistance policies are intended to compensate those who are harmed because of trade by providing additional income during the period of unemployment.
 Recently, the Trade Adjustment Assistance program in the United States was expanded to include workers laid off because of trade in service industries.
 7. Even when many people are employed in export activities, such as those involved in coffee export from certain developing countries, fluctuations in the world market price can lead to large changes in income for growers and workers.

-# KEY TERMS specific-factors model, p.
-60

-diminishing returns, p.
-61 autarky,p.65

-embargo,p.65 real wage,p.68

-Trade Adjustment Assistance

-(TAA), p.
-70 services,p.71

-rental on capital, p.
-76 rental on land, p.
-76

-# PROBLEMS

-1. Why is the specific-factors model referred to as a short-run model?
-2. Figure 3-7 presents wages in the manufacturing and services sectors for the period 1973 to 2012.
-Is the difference in wages across sectors consistent with either the Ricardian model studied in Chapter 2 or the specific-factors model?
-Explain why or why not.

-3. In the gains from trade diagram in Figure 3-3, suppose that instead of having a rise in the relative price of manufactures, there is instead a fall in that relative price.

-a.
-Starting at the no-trade point  $A$  in Figure 3-3, show what would happen to production and consumption.
-b.
-Which good is exported and which is imported?

-c.
-Explain why the overall gains from trade are still positive.

-4. Starting from equilibrium in the specific-factors model, suppose the price of manufactured goods falls so that wages fall from  $W'$  to  $W$  in Figure 3-5.

-a.
-Show that the percentage fall in the wage is less than the percentage fall in the price of manufacturing so that the real wage of labor in terms of manufactured goods goes up.
-b.
-What happens to the real wage of labor in terms of agriculture?
-c.
-Are workers better off, worse off, or is the outcome ambiguous?

-5. Use the information given here to answer the following questions:

-Manufacturing:

-Sales revenue  $= P_{M} \cdot Q_{M} = 150$

-Payments to labor  $= W\cdot L_{M} = 100$

-Payments to capital  $= R_{K} \cdot K = 50$

-Agriculture:

-Sales revenue  $= P_{A} \cdot Q_{A} = 150$

-Payments to labor  $= W\cdot L_{A} = 50$

-Payments to land  $= R_{T} \cdot T = 100$

-Holding the price of manufacturing constant, suppose the increase in the price of agriculture is  $10\%$  and the increase in the wage is  $5\%$ .

-a.
-Determine the impact of the increase in the price of agriculture on the rental on land and the rental on capital.
-b.
-Explain what has happened to the real rental on land and the real rental on capital.

-6. If instead of the situation given in Problem 5, the price of manufacturing were to fall by  $10\%$ , would landowners or capital owners be better off?
-Explain.
-How would the decrease in the price of manufacturing affect labor?
-Explain.
-7. Read the article by Lori G. Kletzer and Robert E. Litan, "A Prescription to Relieve Worker Anxiety," *Policy Brief* 01-2 (Washington, D.C.: Peterson Institute for International Economics), available online at http://www.iie.com/publications/pb/pb.cfm?researchid=70, which refers to the

-U.S. recession of 2000 and 2001.
-Then answer the following: a.
-Under the version of Trade Adjustment Assistance (TAA) in the United States that they refer to, how many extra weeks of unemployment insurance are workers eligible for?
-What two criteria must workers meet to qualify for this extra unemployment insurance?

-b.
-Consider the proposal for "wage insurance" that Kletzer and Litan make in their article.
-What criteria would workers need to qualify for this insurance?
-What amount of extra income would they receive from the insurance?
-c.
-If Kletzer and Litan's new plan for "wage insurance" had been adopted by the United States, what would have been the budgetary cost in 1999, when unemployment was  $4.2\%$ ?
-How does this compare with the amount that is now spent on unemployment insurance?

-8. In the specific-factors model, assume that the price of agricultural goods decreases while the price of manufactured goods is unchanged  $(\Delta P_A / P_A < 0$  and  $\Delta P_M / P_M = 0)$ .
-Arrange the following terms in ascending order:

-$$

-\Delta R_{T} / R_{T} \quad \Delta R_{K} / R_{K} \quad \Delta P_{A} / P_{A} \quad \Delta P_{M} / P_{M} \quad \Delta W / W

-$$

-Hint: Try starting with a diagram like Figure 3-5, but change the price of agricultural goods instead.

-9. Suppose two countries, Canada and Mexico, produce two goods: timber and televisions.
-Assume that land is specific to timber, capital is specific to televisions, and labor is free to move between the two industries.
-When Canada and Mexico engage in free trade, the relative price of televisions falls in Canada and the relative price of timber falls in Mexico.

-a.
-In a graph similar to Figure 3-5, show how the wage changes in Canada due to a fall in the price of televisions, holding constant the price of timber.
-Can we predict that change in the real wage?
-b.
-What is the impact of opening trade on the rentals on capital and land in Canada?
-Can we predict that change in the real rentals on capital and land?

-c.
-What is the impact of opening trade on the rentals on capital and land in Mexico?
-Can we predict that change in the real rentals on capital and land?
-d.
-In each country, has the specific factor in the export industry gained or lost and has the specific factor in the import industry gained or lost?

-10. Home produces two goods, computers and wheat, for which capital is specific to computers, land is specific to wheat, and labor is mobile between the two industries.
-Home has 100 workers and 100 units of capital but only 10 units of land.

-a.
-Draw a graph similar to Figure 3-1 with the output of wheat on the vertical axis and the labor in wheat on the horizontal axis.
-What is the relationship between the output of wheat and the marginal product of labor in the wheat industry as more labor is used?
-b.
-Draw the production possibilities frontier for Home with wheat on the horizontal axis and computers on the vertical axis.
-c.
-Explain how the price of wheat relative to computers is determined in the absence of trade.
-d.
-Reproduce Figure 3-4 with the amount of labor used in wheat measuring from left to right along the horizontal axis and the amount of labor used in computers moving in the reverse direction.
-e.
-Assume that due to international trade, the price of wheat rises.
-Analyze the effect of the increase in the price of wheat on the allocation of labor between the two sectors.

-11. Similar to Home in Problem 10, Foreign also produces computers and wheat using capital, which is specific to computers; land, which is specific to wheat; and labor, which is mobile between the two sectors.
-Foreign has 100 workers and 100 units of land but only 10 units of capital.
-It has the same production functions as Home.

-a.
-Will the no-trade relative price of wheat be higher in Home or in Foreign?
-Explain why you expect this outcome.
-b.
-When trade is opened, what happens to the relative price of wheat in Foreign and to the relative price of wheat in Home?
-c.
-Based on your answer to (b), predict the effect of opening trade on the rental on land in each country, which is specific to wheat.
-What about the rental on capital, which is specific to computers?

-12. In the text, we learned that workers displaced by import competition are eligible for compensation through the Trade Adjustment Assistance program.
-Firms are also eligible for support through Trade Adjustment Assistance for Firms, a federal program that provides financial assistance to manufacturers affected by import competition.
-Go to http://www.tacenters.org to read about this program, and answer the following: a.
-What criteria does a firm have to satisfy to quality for benefits?

-b.
-What amount of money is provided to firms, and for what purpose?
-c.
-Provide an argument for and an argument against the continued funding of this federal program.

-# NET WORK

-The Bureau of Labor Statistics regularly releases information on the changes in employment, wages, and displacement of workers at http://www.bls.gov.
-Find one recent announcement and summarize that information.
-How does the information in that announcement compare with the trends in the Application on pages 71-73 on employment and wages in manufacturing and services?